“Play like a champion today”

 The University of Oklahoma Sooners

-In Oklahoma , September means football season from youth to college (we don’t have a pro team in the state but many of our schools’ alumni play professionally, like Heisman trophy winner Baker Mayfield.)
+We don’t have a pro football team in the state but many of our schools’ alumni play professionally, like Heisman trophy winner Baker Mayfield.

-Almost everyone here either follows college football, or lives with someone who does.
-In my home both of us avidly support our alma mater, the University of Oklahoma, aka OU.
+Almost everyone here either follows college football or lives with someone who does.
+In my home, both my husband and I avidly support our alma mater, the University of Oklahoma, also known as OU.

 At the center is the Legends Lobby, a museum of OU football memorabilia.
 If you visit the center in Norman Oklahoma, here are a few things you will see.
 (Due to an NCAA regulation, the center is not open on game days.)